 Containers

 A container for material shall be presented as role based equipment, physical asset, or both of type storage zone or storage unit.

 EXAMPLE 1 In a refinery; bulk storage tanks would be represented as storage units and as containers for specific materials.

 EXAMPLE 2 In an automotive plant; assembly parts bins would be represented as storage units and as containers for an assembly of parts.

 EXAMPLE 3 In a pharmaceutical plant; portable tote bins or pallets that hold tablets would be represented as storage units for a specific material lot or material sublot.

-EXAMPLE 4 Properties of containers would be represented as equipment class, equipment, physical asset class, or physical asset properties, such as: Readiness, transportability, disposable, and cleanness.
+EXAMPLE 4 In rail transportation; wagons may be represented as physical assets, assembled into rakes and trains.

-The association of material lots and material sublots to containers shall be presented as properties of the material lot or material sublot.
+EXAMPLE 5 Properties of containers would be represented as equipment class, equipment, physical asset class, or physical asset properties, such as: Readiness, transportability, disposable, and cleanness.

-The association of containers to material lots and material sublots shall be presented as properties of the container.
+The association of material lots and material sublots to containers shall be via the storage location and hierarchy scope attributes of the material lot or material sublot.

 Tools

 A tool shall be presented as role based equipment, physical asset, or both.